Investing in Copper Stocks

 Explorer potential: Stock picking is the key

-The higher copper price is now providing an incentive for copper explorers, developers and producers.
+The higher copper price is now providing an incentive for copper explorers, developers, and producers.
 However, while copper occurrences are widespread, not many projects actually make it to become a mine.
 A lot of copper discoveries are just too small.

 The quality of a copper project is key.
-Successful projects need a blend of grade, size, infrastructure, metallurgy, potential operating scale, long mine life and low unit costs to be bankable.
-Projects with by-products such as gold, molybdenum and cobalt provide credits to reduce unit costs.
+Successful projects need a blend of grade, size, infrastructure, metallurgy, potential operating scale, long mine life, and low unit costs to be bankable.
+Projects with by-products such as gold, molybdenum, and cobalt provide credits to reduce unit costs.

 Looking Under the Radar

 The number of copper explorers and potential developers has increased, employing new exploration technology techniques to explore known copper areas or test new geological concepts in greenfield areas.
-Explorers are active around the world as well as Australia.
+Explorers are active around the world as well as in Australia.
 Investors following the successful explorers as they progress have the potential for strong returns from a significant discovery.

 Subscribe to our Small Cap report for just

 For the Ultimate Guide to ASX Lithium Stocks

 Get access to all of Under the Radar Report data FREE for 14 days.

 JOIN UNDER THE RADAR REPORT